Arranging a cremation or burial - what is involved?

 Applying for a cremation

-Due to the medical referee system, the forms which must be obtained before a body can be cremated are as follows:
+The forms which must be obtained, and submitted to the crematorium, before a body can be cremated are as follows:

-The medical referee's role is to check the person's medical records and the information on the MCCD, then sign the Permission to Cremate form.
-A crematorium will not process an Application for Cremation without this.
-One potential consequence is that for some people in some locations, difficulty in locating a medical referee may delay completion of the paperwork which is needed before a cremation can be carried out.
-However, although crematoria usually have their own set of medical referees, technically any medical referee can examine any dead person's medical records and sign the Permission to Cremate form.
-If you run into any difficulties obtaining a Permission to Cremate form, you can contact Dr Larry Jordan at larry.jordan@wellingtonmedical.co.nz, a medical referee associated with Whenua Tapu cemetery in Porirua who may be able to provide you with the form, or give helpful advice.
+The medical referee's role is to check the information on the MCCD, Forms A, AB and B the then sign the Permission to Cremate.
+For some people in some locations, difficulty in locating a medical referee may delay completion of the paperwork.
+The good news is that although crematoria usually have their own stable of medical referees, if they all happen to be unavailable then technically any medical referee can examine any dead person's cause of death information and sign the Permission to Cremate form.
+If you run into any difficulties obtaining a Permission to Cremate, you can contact Dr Larry Jordan at larry.jordan@wellingtonmedical.co.nz, a medical referee associated with Whenua Tapu cemetery in Porirua who may be able to provide you with the form, or give helpful advice.

 Pacemakers & defibrillators

 If the dead person had a pacemaker or defibrillator implanted, this must be removed before cremation as the batteries in these devices have been known to explode and could potentially injure staff.
 If the person dies in a hospital a doctor will remove the device, but if the person dies at home or in a rest home, finding someone to remove it might be more difficult.
-If the certifying doctor does not remove it, you will need to either find another doctor who will, do it yourself if you are sufficiently skilled, or find an embalmer.
+If the certifying doctor does not remove it, you will need to either find another doctor who will, do it yourself if you are sufficiently skilled, or find an embalmer who can do it for you.
 Funeral directors always have embalmers they can contact to do this, but they may be unwilling to divulge their details if you are not using their services.

 At present there is no simple way to solve this problem - you will probably need to ask awkward questions, raise your voice, jump up and down and froth at the mouth, and otherwise use all your creativity and influence.
 Try not to get arrested.
 Obviously opting for burial is one solution as then the device can stay where it is.
 Of course in the vast majority of cases the person will not have a pacemaker or defibrillator, but it is something to be aware of.